 - "Study the textbook from page 1 to page 30."
 This is a request, not a statement. - "Is it raining now?"
-This is a question, not a statement. - "It is raining now."
-This statement may be true or false according to what time and date it is, so it does not have a definite truth value.
+This is a question, not a statement. - "It is raining now"

+This statement may be true or false according to what time and date it is (that is, about what "now" means) so it does not have a definite truth value.